This post contains affiliate links. Please read our disclosure policy.

 - Whisk together flour, soda, cinnamon, cloves, ginger and salt.
 Set aside.

-- In a stand mixer (or with a handheld mixer), beat together butter and sugar on medium speed until light and fluffy, about 1-2 minutes.
+- In a stand mixer (or with a handheld mixer), beat together butter with the granulated and brown sugar on medium speed until light and fluffy, about 1-2 minutes.

 - Add in the eggs and molasses, and beat on medium-low speed until combined.